OpenDSA/OpenDSA/RST/en/Spatial/Bintree.rst

 For example, on an insert operation, you could have the tree class control the flow down the tree, looking at (querying) the nodes to see their type and reacting accordingly.
-This is the approach used by the BST implementation in Module :numref`BST`.
+This is the approach used by a typical BST implementation.
 An alternate approach is to have the node class do the work.
 That is, you have an insert method for the nodes.
 If the node is internal, it passes the city record to the appropriate